Ujair03/Amazon-Homepage-Clone/README.md

-# Amazon-Homepage-Clone
-This project is a replica of the Amazon homepage built using HTML and CSS.
-It features a responsive navigation bar, a search section, product category displays, and a comprehensive footer with multiple links.
-The design focuses on replicating Amazon’s layout and user interface for learning and practice purposes.
+Amazon Homepage Clone
+A responsive Amazon homepage replica built with HTML and CSS.
+Features include:

+A navigation bar with location, search, language, sign-in, orders, and cart sections.

+A category panel with deals and options.

+A main promotional message linking to Amazon India.

+A shop section showcasing product categories with images.

+A detailed footer with multiple informational and navigation links.